muhreetay/muhreetay.github.io/README.md

 - Proposed a direct distribution strategy for the hypothetical app extension, outlining plans to leverage existing customer relationships and digital platforms for optimal user engagement.
 - Designed a comprehensive promotional campaign concept, utilizing social media, email marketing, and in-app notifications in a hypothetical scenario to drive awareness and encourage user-generated content.

-**Consumer Behavior - 10,000 Villages Social Media Campaign**
+**Consumer Behavior - Ten Thousand Villages Social Media Campaign**
-- Led a team to achieve key goals in a Social Media Campaign for Ten Thousand Villages, including enhancing storytelling, incentivizing direct social media shopping, and maintaining brand consistency.
+- Led a team to achieve key goals in a Social Media Campaign for Ten Thousand Villages, including enhancing storytelling, incentivizing direct social media shopping, and maintaining brand consistency to increase revenue and brand awareness.
-- Implemented surveys and conducted secondary analysis of social media trends and shopping habits to address critical consumer behavior questions.
-Insights were instrumental in shaping campaign strategies.
+- Conducted surveys and secondary analysis of social media trends and shopping habits to gain insights crucial in shaping campaign strategies.
-- Focused on understanding the preferences and challenges faced by younger consumers, effectively tailoring campaign content and pricing strategies to attract and engage this demographic.
+- Tailored campaign content and pricing strategies by understanding preferences and challenges to attract and engage younger consumers.